 – Have a DJ present that will give it the event and party feel.
 This creates insane energy!

 – JV with local businesses to be at the event to promote their businesses while giving away free products (we’ve had a local supplement store, shoe store, Vitamin Water, Muscle Milk, etc.)

 – Tell the story of why you are doing it and for whom.
 Stories and emotion get people to react much better than just telling them to come and participate

-– Make it a can’t miss event and promote through Facebook, Twitter, Newsletter, Blog, after every boot camp, flyers and banners in the gym, word of mouth, as well as through the JV partners that will be attending and supporting (who is evil enough to not support a charity cause?!
+– Make it a can’t miss the event and promote it through Facebook, Twitter, Newsletter, Blog, after every boot camp, flyers and banners in the gym, word of mouth, as well as through the JV partners that will be attending and supporting (who is evil enough to not support a charity cause?!
 I’ll make people feel bad about it!)

-– Invite local celebrities, press release it before and after and get the local media involved
+– Invite local celebrities, press release it before and after, and get the local media involved

 – Create a raffle give-away from JV partners and have small gifts for everyone (even if just a Vitamin Water) and WOW at every step of the way

 – Everyone has to sign in (release of liability for new leads) and put their name, phone and e-mail down